 Another fantastic free DXF resource is 3axisCo.
 No matter what cutting machine you are using, they offer one of the largest selections of free and paid cutting files.

-Not only does DXF Store offer a lot of great files, they also have offer FREE DXF files that you love to cut.
+Not only does DXF Store offer a lot of great files, but they also have offer FREE DXF files that you love to cut.

 Check them out and let us know what you think of their selection.